MartijnKooij/capture_the_flag/TryHackMe/adventofcyber2/readme.md

 - Quite weird that radare2 showed differet output on my machine as it does in the description.
 My output looks way cleaner, more modern, readable assembly.
 Maybe I got a newer version of r2 somehow?
 - In the end I did not bother with actually stepping through the debugger.
 Not sure if reverse engineering is my area so for now I just interpreted the assembly.

+# Day 18

+`export IP=10.10.33.225`

+- Connect to RDP, decompile the app using IlSpy and browse through the decompiled code.

+Username: cmnatic
+Password: Adventofcyber!